WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 The investor will look to see if the entrepreneur assumes more risk exposure than the equity partners or investors.
 They want to see what stage is the business currently is in if they are a startup.
 Or they may want a well established business looking to expand.
 And they will check how much experience does the management have in the industry.
 They also want to know how large is the investment request.
 Plus, they need to know how it compares to the size of the business.

 The investor will also look to see if there is a quality business plan with realistic goals and projections.
 So this is to see if there is a marketing plan complete, look to see what is the company’s history including its historical financial and market performance.
-And they want to see if the business is willing to accept restrictions an investor restrictions places on the investment.
+And they want to see if the business is willing to accept any restrictions an investor will place on the investment.

 The last question may seem obvious at first glance, but it’s on the list for a reason.
 Private equity investors can set their own unique requirements and restrictions for business funding.
 And you must be willing to agree to them.
 The good news though is that you have more negotiating leeway.
 That’s because this is private funding and not financial institution lending.